 Research methods

-A systematic review of the available literature was performed, identifying all articles reporting on return rates and return times to sport following acute scaphoid fractures.
+A systematic review of the available literature was performed, identifying all articles reporting on return rates to sport (RRS) and return times to sport (RTS) following acute scaphoid fractures.
 A total of 160 acute scaphoid fractures were included for analysis.

 Research results

-The return rates to sport (RRS) for conservative management and for surgical management were 90% and 98% respectively.
-The mean return time to sport (RTS) was lower in the surgical cohort at 7.3 wk, compared to 9.6 wk in the conservative cohort.
+The RRS for conservative management and for surgical management were 90% and 98%, respectively.
+The mean RTS was lower in the surgical cohort at 7.3 wk, compared to 9.6 wk in the conservative cohort.
 Union rate was higher in the surgical cohort at 97% compared to 85% in the conservative cohort.
-On meta-analysis, surgical management of scaphoid fractures provided significantly better RRS, RTS, union rates and mean times to union, as compared to conservative management.
+On meta-analysis, surgical management of scaphoid fractures provided significantly better RRS, RTS, union rates and mean times to union as compared to conservative management.

 Research conclusions

 Most athletes can expect to return to sports following scaphoid fractures, with either conservative or surgical management.
 Surgical management did however offer improved RRS, RTS and union rates.
-Both treatment options however remain appropriate in the management of scaphoid fractures, and patients should be counselled accordingly prior to treatment decisions.
+Both treatment options remain appropriate in the management of scaphoid fractures, and patients should be counselled accordingly prior to treatment decisions.
 Return to sport in a cast should be discouraged due to the risk of non-union.

 Research perspectives

 The management of scaphoid fractures remains a challenge in the athletic population.
-Further well-designed studies should aim to address this topic, in order to provide a better understanding of the RRS and RTS following the various treatment methods for acute scaphoid fractures in the athlete.
+Further well-designed studies should aim to address this topic in order to provide a better understanding of the RRS and RTS following the various treatment methods for acute scaphoid fractures in the athlete.

 REFERENCES